dominiquejohnsonwr/CultureCrafts/README.md

 ## Overview

-\_**Culture-Crafts** is an online e-commerce website where you can shop for customized and personalized crafty creations right from the comfort of wherever you are.
+\*\*Culture-Crafts\*\* is an online e-commerce website where you can shop for customized and personalized crafty creations right from the comfort of wherever you are.

 ## MVP

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

--Ruby on Rails back end server with RESTful JSON endpoints -Project will have both 1:m and m:m associations between user/products/cart/order -Full CRUD functionality on backend with users/products -Create a landing page that displays a list of all products with image and price -Each product on the page will be a clickable link that takes you to a details page for that product -User will have ability to create product reviews and add items to cart -Users will also have full CRUD access regarding their profile
+-_Ruby on Rails back end server with RESTful JSON endpoints_ -_Project will have both 1:m and m:m associations between user/products/cart/order_ -_Full CRUD functionality on backend with users/products_ -_Create a landing page that displays a list of all products with image and price_ -_Each product on the page will be a clickable link that takes you to a details page for that product_ -_User will have ability to create product reviews and add items to cart_ -_Users will also have full CRUD access regarding their profile_

 ### Goals